kevingbb/ukth-appinn-containerapps-orderapi/README.md

 ```
 Make sure that the build was succeeded.

-Commit the changes in VS Code.
+Commit the change in VS Code.

 ![commit](images/commit.png)

-After the commit, the previous created GitHub Action starts, follow the progress github.com  Actions
+After the commit, the previous created GitHub Action starts, follow the progress at github.com --> Actions.

 After the deployment has succeeded, please verify that the revision number has changed using the Azure portal.